moderndive/moderndive/vignettes/paper.md

 We argue that the `summary.lm()` output is deficient in an introductory statistics setting because:

 1. The `Signif. codes:  0 '' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1` only encourage **p-hacking**.
 In case you have not yet been convinced of the perniciousness of p-hacking, perhaps comedian [John Oliver can convince you](https://www.youtube.com/watch?v=0Rnq1NpHdmw){target="_blank"}.
 1. While not a silver bullet for eliminating misinterpretations of statistical inference results, confidence intervals present students with a sense of the practical significance as well as the statistical significance of any results.
-These are not included by default in the output.
+These are not included by default in the output of `summary.lm()`.

 Instead of `summary()`, let's use the `get_regression_table()` function in the `moderndive` package: